ITISFoundation/osparc-manifest-spec/README.md

-# HORNET Manifests Specification
+# [HORNET] Manifests Specification

-The Hornet Manifest Specification provides standardized formats for describing CAD components and preparing them for computational simulations.
+The [HORNET] Manifest Specification provides standardized formats for describing CAD components and preparing them for computational simulations.
 Through interconnected JSON schemas, it enables:

 * 🌐 **Discoverability** — Enables services to index CAD assets and integrate them into simulation workflows
 * 🔄 **Interoperability** — Components can be referenced across tools and platforms